svub/whatsapp-rest-webservice/README.md

 Run the service publically - you'll need sudo to run a service on port 80 - or use a port like 8000 to run it without sudo.

     sudo python manage.py runserver 0.0.0.0:80

+And you need to add all URLs and IPs to the list "ALLOWED_HOSTS" in "service/settings.py", e.g.

+    ALLOWED_HOSTS = ['192.168.1.111', 'whatsapp-api.domain.com']

+Once the service runs, visit the URL you specified, e.g. localhost:8000 and login (link in upper right corner) to send messages.
+Select "Api root" in the upper left and then click the link in the middle with "messages" in the end.
+You can send messages using the auto-generated form.
+All the messages sent will be listed above.
+Only "target" and "body" are required.
+"Target" is the phone number you want to send your message to (again with country code but without "00" or "+") and "body" is the text you want to send.